MalekJabri/CP4BA_Assets/README.md

 The scripts have been tested on ROKS but should be compatible with classic Openshift.

-## Prerequisites are DB2 installation & LDAP.

 ## Cloud pak for Business Automation Workflow on Container

-Generation Script
+### Generation

+***
-## Cleaning
+### Cleaning

+This script will clean and destroy all the components related to Cloud pak for Business automation including

+***
-## Operator Logs
+### Operator Logs

+If you are facing some

+***

+### Update Timeout

+This script can be used to update the timeout for the components included in the Cloud pak For Business Automation

+For the moment the component supported are :

+* Filenet
+    - CPE
+    - CMIS
+    - Graphql
+* Navigator
+* Workflow Authoring
+* Workflow Runtime
+* IAM
+* ZEN

+***

-# This is not an official documentation and I can't any responsibility.
+# This is not an official documentation or script and I can't take any responsibility.